haskell/hie-bios/README.md

       component: "hie-bios:test:bios-tests"
 ```

-Remember you can combine this shorthand with more complicated configuration
+Remember you can combine this shorthand with more complicated configurations
 as well.

 ```yaml